2023 Taiwanese anti–Indian migrant worker protest: Reaction

 According to media coverage, many Indians found the protest offensive and discriminatory.
 Priya Lee Lalwani, an Indian resident of Taiwan since 1987, expressed disappointment with the demonstration, stating that it stemmed from a misunderstanding between Taiwanese and Indian communities.
 The Taiwan Association for India Studies (臺灣印度研究協會) issued a statement expressing regret over instances of hate speech and the limited understanding of Indian society and culture within Taiwan.
 Yuna, the organiser of the protest, revised the protest demands after being made aware of the response of Indians to the protest.

 On the other hand, Sun Chi-pen (孫治本), then executive of the Taiwan-India Association (台灣印度協會), observed that many protesters were concerned about labour conditions in Taiwan and distrusted the government.
-Sun also suggested that the government should strengthen communication and formulate and improve complementary measures to the policy.
+Sun also suggested that the government should strengthen communication and formulate complementary measures to the policy.

 Sriparna Pathak, Associate Professor of China Studies at O.P.
 Jindal Global University, described racist feeds on social media as "malicious propaganda" in her NDTV column, and criticised this content for ignoring sexual crimes in Taiwan.
 She also suggested that stereotypes against Indians may be spread as a part of Chinese misinformation campaigns, citing China Times' media coverage as evidence.
 Fact checks by Taiwan FactCheck Center and Taiwan Information Environment Research Center were also underway at the time.
-According to NHK, most protesters were influentially made aware of the memorandum of understanding by posts on Dcard; often these posts used the mainland China dialect instead of the Taiwanese dialect.
-NHK also discussed the possibility of cognitive warfare, citing the quick spread of rumours and misinformation on Dcard and Twitter.
+According to NHK, some protesters became aware because of posts which quickly spread on Dcard and Twitter; these posts, which often used the mainland China dialect instead of the Taiwanese dialect, were referenced in the context of cognitive warfare.

 Pei-chia Lan, Professor of Sociology at National Taiwan University and a researcher of migrant labour in Taiwan, mentioned the tendency of Taiwanese individuals to sexualise foreigners and the legacy of the 2023 Taiwanese MeToo movement in increasing the participation of women in the protest.
 Yoyo Yu, a former journalist stationed in India, said the environment that can develop rape in India cannot be reproduced in countries where migrant workers reside.
 Both Karen Hsu (徐瑞希), founder of the Global Worker's Organization (台灣外籍工作者發展協會), and Yoyo Yu, emphasise the impact of mass media in Taiwan in constructing stereotypes of Indians and promoting hate speech.

+Critics have accused the government of making misleading statements regarding its policy on importing migrant workers.
+Hou Yu-ih and Ko Wen-je, candidates of the 2024 Taiwanese presidential election at the time, highlighted the government’s failure to address the core issue: the actual number of migrant workers to be imported.
+Hou also criticised the inconsistent stance on signing the memorandum of understanding.
+An editorial of The Storm Media described the government's response as "bankruptcy of trustworthiness" following the signing of the memorandum of understanding.